szymonpoltorak/Social365/README.md

 # Social365

 Social Media application made with modern technologies.
 This is repository for my diploma project.
 Goal is to create an App in Microservice architecture.
+Frontend is made with Angular 17 and Angular Material.
+Backend is made with Spring Boot 3.
+UI is full responsive and PWA ready.

 ## Technology stack